aertslab/scenicplus/docs/tutorials.rst

 The predictions of SCENIC+ can be used to predict in which differentiation "direction" a certain TF will drive a certain cell.
 This is term which we call *GRN velocity* (inspired by RNA velocity).
 These predictions make use between the lag in the sequence of events between TF expression, region accessibility and target gene expression.
-In this tutorail this principle is showcased along a branched differentiation trajectory, that of the eye entennal disk development in fly.
+In this tutorial this principle is showcased along a branched differentiation trajectory, that of the eye-antennal disk development in fly.

 Get started by clicking :ref:`here <Tutorial: Branched differentiation trajectory of fly eye entennal disk>` 👈